 Pursuant to terminaling services agreements with certain of our throughput customers, we are entitled to the volume of product gained resulting from differences in the measurement of product volumes received and distributed at our terminaling facilities.
 Consistent with recognized industry practices, measurement differentials occur as the result of the inherent variances in measurement devices and methodology.
 We recognize as revenue the net proceeds from the sale of the product gained.
-For the three months ended March 31, 2012 and 2011, we recognized revenue of approximately \$4.4 million and \$4.7 million, respectively, for net product gained.
-Within these amounts, approximately \$3.8 million and \$4.4 million, respectively, were pursuant to terminaling services agreements with affiliate customers.
+For the three months ended March 31, 2013 and 2012, we recognized revenue of approximately \$4.2 million and \$4.4 million, respectively, for net product gained.
+Within these amounts, approximately \$3.8 million for each of the three months ended March 31, 2013 and 2012, respectively, were pursuant to terminaling services agreements with affiliate customers.